cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 }
 ```

-For the standard call, we first have to reduce the max and apply the correction on the previous output (which we reshape as well).
-Then, we can call `scale_apply_exp2` and reduce the sum.
+For the standard call, we first reduce the max and apply the correction on the previous output (which we reshape as well).
+Then we call `scale_apply_exp2` and reduce the sum.

 ```cpp
 softmax_rescale_o(...) {